Don McMahon: Coaching

-McMahon served as Giants pitching coach from 1972 to 1975, and also from 1980 to 1982.
+McMahon served as the Giants pitching coach from 1972 to 1975, and also from 1980 to 1982.
 He was activated by San Francisco for parts of the 1972, 1973, and 1974 seasons when the Giants needed his experienced and effective arm to help out in the bullpen.
-(Relievers Elías Sosa and Randy Moffitt were shouldering most of the load, and were not getting enough help from the others.)
-He also was the pitching coach of the Minnesota Twins from 1976 to 1977 and the Cleveland Indians from 1983 to 1985.
-In 1986, after a recommendation from friend and fellow high school classmate Al Davis, he was hired as a scout for the LA Dodgers.
+(Relievers Elías Sosa and Randy Moffitt - brother of tennis star Billie Jean King - were shouldering most of the load, and were not getting enough help from the others.)
+He also was the pitching coach of the Minnesota Twins from 1976 to 1977 and of the Cleveland Indians from 1983 to 1985.
+In 1986, after a recommendation from friend and fellow high school classmate Al Davis to Dodgers manager Tommy Lasorda, McMahon was hired as a scout for the LA Dodgers.

+Personal life

+During his playing career, McMahon served as a football scout for his old high school teammate Al Davis and the Oakland Raiders.

 Death

-In 1987, he was working as an instructional coach and scout with the Los Angeles Dodgers and pitched batting practice before most home games.
+In 1987, he was working as an instructional coach and scout with the Los Angeles Dodgers and often pitched batting practice before many home games.
 On July 22, he was pitching batting practice when he suffered a heart attack, having undergone heart bypass surgery about three and a half years prior.
 McMahon died within hours.
 He was buried at the Good Shepherd Cemetery in Huntington Beach, California, with a baseball in his hand.
 Don had several children with his wife Darlene, including his son Jack and Mike McMahon.
 At the time of Mr. McMahon's death the family lived in Garden Grove, California.